 Our pipeline is focused on the development of an orally administered small molecule, LUM-201, which is a growth hormone ("GH") secretagogue, also called ibutamoren, for rare endocrine disorders where injectable recombinant human growth hormone ("rhGH") is currently approved.
+LUM-201 is a tablet formulation that will be administered once daily.

-We acquired LUM-201 from Ammonett Pharma LLC ("Ammonett") in July 2018.
+Lumos acquired LUM-201 from Ammonett Pharma LLC ("Ammonett") in July 2018.
 LUM-201 received the Orphan Drug Designation ("ODD") in the United States and the European Union for Growth Hormone Deficiency ("GHD") in 2017.

-We hold the United States patent 9763919 "Detecting and Treating Growth Hormone Deficiency," which has been issued with an expiration in 2036, and other patent applications are pending in multiple jurisdictions.
+The United States patent "Detecting and Treating Growth Hormone Deficiency" has been issued with an expiration in 2036.
+Other patent applications are pending in multiple jurisdictions.
 If approved, LUM-201 has the potential to become the first approved oral GH secretagogue to treat rare endocrine disorders associated with GH deficiencies, starting with PGHD, providing an alternative to the current standard regimen of daily injections.
 A secretagogue is a substance that stimulates the secretion or release of another substance.
 LUM-201 stimulates the release of GH and is referred to as a GH secretagogue.
-The current targeted indications for LUM-201 are PGHD, Turner Syndrome and Children Born Small for Gestational Age ("SGA"), in each case in a certain subset of affected patients.

 LUM-201 stimulates GH via the GH secretagogue receptor, also known as the ghrelin receptor, thus providing a differentiated mechanism of action to treat some rare endocrine disorders (involving a deficiency of GH) by increasing the amplitude of endogenous, pulsatile GH secretion.
-LUM-201's stimulatory effect is regulated by both circulating levels of GH and its down-stream mediator insulin-like growth factor which at elevated levels feedback or negatively regulate additional release of GH from the pituitary, hence protecting against hyperstimulation of GH release.
-LUM-201 has been observed to stimulate endogenous GH in patients who have a functional but reduced hypothalamic pituitary GH axis.
-LUM-201 is a tablet formulation that will be administered orally once daily and potentially provides a new therapeutic approach to the 35-year old standard of care (subcutaneous injectable rhGH) for treating rare endocrine disorders associated with GH deficiencies.
+LUM-201's stimulatory effect is regulated by both circulating levels of GH and its down-stream mediator insulin-like growth factor which at supraphysiological levels feedback or negatively regulate additional release of GH from the pituitary, hence protecting against hyperstimulation of GH release.
+LUM-201 has been observed to stimulate endogenous GH secretion in patients who have a functional but reduced hypothalamic pituitary GH axis.
+We believe that a subset of patients with PGHD who have a functional but reduced hypothalamic pituitary GH axis are expected to respond to LUM-201 and represent approximately 60% of PGHD patients.

-In October 2020, we launched our OraGrowtH Trials program to study the effects of LUM-201 in PGHD and initiated our Phase 2b clinical trial ("OraGrowtH210 Trial" or the "Phase 2b Trial") with the opening of the initial sites participating in this study.
+During the fourth quarter of 2020, we launched our OraGrowtH Trials (as defined below) program to study the effects of LUM-201 in PGHD and initiated our Phase 2b clinical trial ("OraGrowtH210 Trial" or the "Phase 2b Trial") with the opening of the initial sites participating in this study.
 We anticipate data read out for the OraGrowtH210 Trial mid-year 2022.
+The trial is a randomized study testing three doses of LUM-201 in a parallel enrollment approach versus the current standard dose of injectable rhGH.
+The primary endpoint of the study is preliminary validation of our predictive enrichment marker ("PEM") patient selection strategy as evidenced by the percentage of selected patients who grow in response to LUM-201.
+Secondary endpoints include selection of a pediatric dose of LUM-201 for future studies including Phase 3 and determination of the degree of repeatability of the PEM selection process in patients screened for participation in OraGrowtH210.

 The coronavirus pandemic has caused pervasive interruptions to clinical trials industrywide.
 Facing similar near-term impediments, we have experienced some limited delays related to the pandemic as clinical sites adapt their procedures to caring for patients during a pandemic and we may experience further delays should significant pandemic related disruptions persist.
-Depending on the outcome of data developed in the Phase 2b Trial and the timing of such data, we plan to conduct separate Phase 2 clinical trials to study the effects of LUM-201 for Turner Syndrome and SGA in a certain subset of affected patients.